-The First Edition of the Summer School on “Algorithmic State, Market and Society”(FLOS) will be held in Florence on 13-17 July 2020.
+The first edition of the Winter School on “Algorithmic State, Market and Society” will be held in Florence, and online, on 9-11 February 2022.

 This initiative aims to create a multi-stakeholder environment where scholars, practitioners, students and experts in the field of law, technology and economics can exchange views and opinions.

-The idea of FLOS has been conceived within the framework of the research group on “Algorithmic State, Market and Society” which has been launched during the inaugural conference on “Constitutional Challenges in the Algorithmic Society” held at the University of Florence and European University Institute in May 2019.
+The idea has been conceived within the framework of the research group on “Algorithmic State, Market and Society” which has been launched during the inaugural conference on “Constitutional Challenges in the Algorithmic Society” held at the University of Florence and European University Institute in May 2019.

 Each day is made of sessions of one hour and half.
 Each session deals with different issues in the field of law and policy of algorithmic technologies and aims to create the environment for questions and discussions between participants.